 You can plan on serving about 3/4 pound of ham per person for a bone-in ham, or 1/2 pound of ham for a boneless ham.
 If you’d like a lot of leftovers at the end of your meal, you can increase this amount to 1 pound of ham per person you plan to serve.

-The majority of hams are pre-cooked, all you’re actually doing is warming your ham through to the proper temperature for food safety purposes.
+The majority of hams are pre-cooked.
+All you’re actually doing is warming your ham through to the proper temperature for food safety purposes.
 A ham is ready to eat when a thermometer inserted into the thickest part of the ham reads at least 145 degrees F. Be sure that the thermometer does not touch the bone, as this will lead to a less accurate reading.

 I typically make this recipe as written, but sometimes I use other ingredients depending on what I have on hand.